RAJAS2025/VHR-WRO-FE-June-2025/models/README.md

 Models
 ====

 This directory contains all the custom 3D models used for our robot.
 The chassis is a fully optimized, super small design with sharp servo steering, while additional sensor mounts were created in Tinkercad.
 The rear assembly is adapted to work with LEGO wheels, axles, and a reinforced differential.
 Below is a table of our 3D-printed parts and their functions.
+(The iterations of the robot, how all the electrical components and 3d models fit with robot and the purpose and optimization of each piece will be described in BUILD)

 | File Name | Description | Image |
 | ----------- | ----------- | ----------- |